tarekst/tarekst/README.md

 <h2 align="left">Hi 👋!
-My name is Tarek and I'm a Software Engineer 👨🏻‍💻 from Germany 🇩🇪</h2>
+My name is Tarek and I'm a Software Engineer 👨🏻‍💻 from Germany</h2>
+<p>As almost all of my projects are currently private and/or closed-source, you probably wont find much here...</p>

 ###